csezenoglu/RTD-Loop-Antennas/content/magnetic-dipole-moment.rst

 	H_\phi &= 0
 	\end{aligned}

-:rewrite:`These can be obtained, using duality, from the fields of an infinitesimal electric dipole.
-When` :eq:`electric_field_components_magnetic_dipole` :rewrite:`and` :eq:`magnetic_field_components_magnetic_dipole` :rewrite:`are compared with magnetic and electric field components, they indicate that a magnetic dipole of magnetic moment` :math:`I_m l` :rewrite:`is equivalent to a small electric loop of radius a and constant electric current` :math:`I_0` :rewrite:`provided that`
+These can be obtained, using duality, from the fields of an infinitesimal electric dipole.
+When :eq:`electric_field_components_magnetic_dipole` and :eq:`magnetic_field_components_magnetic_dipole` are compared with magnetic and electric field components, they indicate that a magnetic dipole of magnetic moment :math:`I_m l` :is equivalent to a small electric loop of radius a and constant electric current :math:`I_0` provided that

 .. math::
 	:label: I_ml

 	I_m l = j S \omega  \mu I_0

-:rewrite:`where` :math:`S = \pi a^2` :rewrite:`(area of the loop).
+where :math:`S = \pi a^2` (area of the loop).
 Thus, for analysis purposes, the small electric loop can be replaced by a small linear magnetic dipole of constant current.
-The magnetic dipole is directed along the z-axis which is also perpendicular to the plane of the loop.`
+The magnetic dipole is directed along the z-axis which is also perpendicular to the plane of the loop.

 Loop analysis based on magnetic dipole moment is given in Electromagnetic Waves & Antennas - S. J.Orfanidis – 2008 book CH 15.